A Montenegro Road Trip

 Feeling energised and with that moment engrained in my mind I jumped back in the car and continued the gentle drive around the bay.
 Increasingly you start to notice the sustainable mussel and oyster farms close to the shore and before long I was presented with a further reason to pull over and take in yet another incredible view.

 Just along a small track was a derelict little fishing landing site where a boat was beached on the pier in front of a neat jigsaw of perfectly still mussel and oyster beds making for yet another wonderful image and memory.

-Montenegro was certainly living up to the hype!
+This Montenegro road trip itinerary was certainly living up to the hype!